crossplane/crossplane/design/design-doc-composition.md

-The contemporary resource claim controller uses the `status.bindingPhase` of an existing managed resource to determine whether it may be claimed by a resource claim that explicitly specifies the managed resource as its `spec.resourceRef`.
+The contemporary resource claim controller uses the `status.bindingPhase` of an existing managed resource to determine whether it may be claimed by a resource claim that explicitly specifies said managed resource as its `spec.resourceRef`.
-Composed managed resources will appear to the resource claim controller to be available for binding due to their unset `status.bindingPhase`.
-This document recommends the resource claim controller be updated to disallow resource claims from binding to any managed resource with a controller reference, as composed managed resources will specify their composite resource as their controller reference.
+A composed managed resource would thus appear to the resource claim controller to be available for binding due to their unset `status.bindingPhase`.
+This can be avoided by updating the resource claim controller to disallow resource claims from binding to a managed resource with a controller reference, as composed managed resources will specify their composite resource as their controller reference.

 The semantics of the managed resource `spec.reclaimPolicy` also change under the proposed design.
-In the class and claim model `spec.reclaimPolicy` controls:
+In the contemporary class and claim model `spec.reclaimPolicy` is semantically identical to the [reclaim policy of persistent volumes].
+It
+controls:

 * Whether the external resource is deleted when the managed resource is deleted.
 * Whether the managed resource is deleted when the resource claim it is bound to is deleted.

-This is functionally identical to the [reclaim policy of persistent volumes].

 Under the proposed design `spec.reclaimPolicy` exists at two levels:

-* At the composite resource level the reclaim policy determines what happens to the composite resource when its resource requirement is deleted.
-Note that there is no `spec.bindingPhase`, so a 'retained' composition becomes available to subsequent resource requirements.
 * At the managed resource level the reclaim policy determines what happens to an external resource when its corresponding managed resource is deleted.
+* At the composite resource level the reclaim policy determines what happens to the composite resource when it is bound to a resource requirement that is deleted.
+There is no `spec.bindingPhase`, so a 'retained' composition becomes available to subsequent resource requirements.

-It may be worth renaming these fields once resource claims are removed in order to avoid any implication that they function identically to the reclaim policy of a persistent volume.
+This document recommends these fields be renamed once resource claims are removed in order to avoid any implication that they function identically to the reclaim policy of a persistent volume.

 ### For Applications

 Application composition introduces new resource kinds (e.g. `Composition` and `ApplicationDefinition`) that do not affect existing applications built using the  templating-controller (aka "Template Stacks").
-This document proposes that the templating controller be marked as deprecated and its functionality merged into composition in a future release of Crossplane.
+This document proposes that the templating-controller be marked as deprecated and its functionality merged into composition in a future release of Crossplane.
 This design may function alongside templated applications until that time.